Skip to content

 Register for virtual and on campus events

-Live virtual programming & on campus visits
+Live virtual programming & on-campus visits

-Register for a weekday campus visit or one of our larger on-campus Yellowjacket Experience programs on March 29, April 6, 13, and 15
+Register for a weekday campus visit or one of our larger on-campus Yellowjacket Experience programs on March 30, April 5, April 15, and April 18.

 Register

 A full list of our various virtual Yellowjacket Experience offerings is below.
-Details about each virtual session are available when you register online.
-Most of the main virtual events will also be available a few days after the event on the Yellowjacket Experience YouTube playlist.
+Details about each virtual session are also available when you register online.

 In-person events

 Be a Rochester student for a day and see what the next stage of your life could be like.
+On-campus event times and locations will vary by date, and a sample schedule of what to expect at the Yellowjacket Experience is below!

 Sample schedule